Qualifications and Screening

 We think most people would agree that choosing your LASIK or other vision correction surgeon carefully is the most important aspect of your decision to proceed with the best vision correction procedure to eliminate or reduce your need for glasses or contact lenses.

-In order to be eligible to be profiled on our website, a LASIK and refractive eye surgeon generally must meet at least 8 of the 10 Trusted LASIK Surgeons Qualifications set forth below.
-We do make a few exceptions for surgeons in smaller cities or where the surgeon has met at least one of the more difficult criteria to meet like faculty appointments or FDA studies.
-In such cases we believe the surgeon's body of professional experience and contributions is worthy of including that surgeon in our directory and places them among the top LASIK surgeons in the United States.
+To be eligible to be profiled on our website, a LASIK, refractive and cataract surgeon generally must meet at least 8 of the 10 Trusted LASIK Surgeons® Qualifications set forth below.
+We do make a few exceptions for surgeons in smaller cities or those who have met at least one of the more challenging criteria, such as faculty appointments, participation in FDA studies, leadership in professional organizations, certifications to train other eye doctors in the use of lasers, technologies, IOLs or devices used in vision correction surgery, or a significant amount of peer-reviewed research.
+In such cases, we believe the surgeon's total body of professional experience and contributions is worthy of including that surgeon in our directory and placing them among the top LASIK, refractive and cataract surgeons in the United States.

 1. Board Certification by the American Board of Ophthalmology